Justintime50/nginx-php-docker/README.md

 ## Usage

-Place your site files into `/var/www/html` inside the container to get started with this image.
+Place your `PHP` or `HTML` site files into `/var/www/html` inside the container to get started with this image.
 This can be achieved by using a volume in a `docker-compose` file or by copying them in a `Dockerfile`.

 Want to give this image a spin?
 Simply run the following: